 It’s $65 for a 1.7 oz jar, so I think this one is a splurge for most people.
 But happiness (concentrate) in a jar?
 You can’t put a price tag on that.

 Sample 2: Shiseido Refining Makeup Primer

 I’m a big fan of makeup primers, especially for those with oily or seasonally oily (me, from June until October) skin.
 Oils from the skin are quick to break down any face makeup, but primers step up and say “Oh, no you don’t!”
 So if it looks like you have no face makeup on by about 2:00pm every day, you may want to try a primer.

 Should you try this one?
 Well…I didn’t love it.
 The primer is pink, which I found a little strange.
 Pink based foundations can make the skin look mask-like or, well, pink, so the primer color concerned me.
-Pink is not a color corrector (like green is for redness in the skin) so I’m not sure why they chose pink.
 The Shiseido website said the color of the primer is flattering on every skintone but in my experience, that’s not accurate.

 Sample 3: Benefit The POREfessional

 This lightweight peachy-beige cream claims to minimize the appearance of pores, and it does.
 It’s an instant mattifier and it absorbs before you can say “I need some powder.”
-The formula is silky smooth and has that same scent that many Benefit products have.
-I can’t pinpoint it, but I know I would identify it in a blind beauty product scent test (I’m sure those happen all the time).
-I like this pore minimizer so much that I am going to buy the full sized one!
+The formula is silky smooth and has the same scent that many Benefit products have.
+I can’t pinpoint it, but I know I would identify it in a blind beauty product scent test.
+(I’m sure those happen all the time.)
+I like this pore minimizer so much that I’m going to buy the full sized one!
 That’s big time.